yanivomc/seminars/AWS/Cloudformation/cloudformation part 1 - 2 /README.md

     ConstraintDescription: must be a valid IP CIDR range of the form x.x.x.x/x.
 ~~~

+---
+# MAPPING

-### Setting Mapping
+### Setting KV Mapping
-here  define KV to be used later in our Stack configuration to help autodetect the region we are working on and the AMI required by the instance we offer to use in our stack.
+here we will define KV to be used later in our Stack configuration for helping autodetect the region we are working on and the AMI required by the instance type on that region.

 The first Mapping declare Key as instance type and Value as it's Virtualization types (Paravirtualiztion / Hardware VM)